Many Parents Have Had Success By Healing Autism Naturally

 * Disclaimer - This is opinion only and should not be considered medical advice.
 Please consult a trained medical professional.

-Unfortunately many doctors and health professionals think the best treatments for autism are already settled, and the researchers can move on to other things.
-As a result, it's parents driving this new revolution and exploration into how we can help our children with autism.
+As a result, we, as parents, are driving this new revolution and exploration into how we can help our children with autism.
 We don't want to wonder if there is more we can do.
-We'd rather try some simple diet and lifestyle changes, so long as there is no risk of harm.
+We'd rather take action with some simple diet and lifestyle changes, as long as there is no risk of harm.
 Autism treatment should involve a combination of dietary changes, tailored therapies, and lifestyle choices, which should be decided after consulting the parents, healthcare providers, experienced families, and autism coaches.

-When it comes to diet and supplements, cost-effective strategies that that work are the goal.
-This means rather than spending money supplementing with the many miracle missing nutrients (which can be costly), it's better use a healthy lifestyle consisting of good food choices and minimal supplementation.
+When it comes to diet and supplements, cost-effective strategies that work are the goal.
+Instead of purchasing expensive miracle nutrient supplements, it's more beneficial to opt for a healthy lifestyle involving nutritious food choices and minimal supplementation.

 This post is for parents looking for ways of helping their autistic child beyond the standard therapies.
 I encourage all of us to take a step back and look at Autism Spectrum Disorder (ASD) with fresh eyes.
 I don't intend to cover in detail the most established and used strategies and early interventions for Autism.
 I intend to expand on those early intervention strategies and explore those additional and new ideas that can be added to our strategies.
 These new ideas will enhance the effectiveness of those more common early interventions.

-You have reached this post, and are likely to be looking for ideas that can help your child feel better, be more naturally engaged, be calmer and happier.
+If you're seeking ways to improve your child's well-being, engagement, and overall mood, you've come to the right place.
 You may have a long list of wishes for your child including things like having your child become verbal, him saying 'I love you mum' or him having friends.

 You want to know how and why these ideas work and what will work best for your child.
 That's why I'm writing this post.
 This post is about helping your child be in the best state of health to not only achieve the best improvements from early intervention treatments, but have more fun while doing it.